keptn/lifecycle-toolkit/docs/content/en/docs/concepts/tasks/_index.md

 A `KeptnTaskDefinition` is a CRD used to define tasks that can be run by the Keptn Lifecycle Toolkit as part of pre- and post-deployment phases of a deployment.
+`KeptnTaskDefinition` resource can be created in the namespace where the application is running, or in the default KLT namespace, which will be the fallback option for the system to search.
 The task definition is a [Deno](https://deno.land/) script Please, refer to the [function runtime](https://github.com/keptn/lifecycle-toolkit/tree/main/functions-runtime) for more information about the runtime.